Glossary

 Why run a DEI activation campaign?

-DEI activation campaigns exist to create momentum.
+Unified Culture activation campaigns exist to create momentum.
 They align leaders, managers and teams around a few practical changes, ship them on a clear timetable, and measure results.
 Done well, they improve employee experience, reduce bias in decisions, expand market reach through inclusive products and communications, and build trust with stakeholders.
-They also show regulators, partners and candidates that DEI is part of how the organisation operates, not only how it talks.
+They also show regulators, partners and candidates that Unified Culture is part of how the organisation operates, not only how it talks.

 What makes it “activation” rather than “awareness”?